Child of the North

 The N8 Research Partnership has significant capacity to help address these challenges and seize the opportunities.
 This includes world-leading researchers in child wellbeing, physical and mental health, data and social science, the arts and humanities, as well as influential and innovative research infrastructure, and a track record of research impact.

-Our report, The Child of the North: Building a fairer future after COVID-19, outlines how the pandemic has exacerbated existing inequalities for children in the North.
+Our first report, Child of the North: Building a fairer future after COVID-19, outlines how the pandemic exacerbated existing inequalities for children in the North.
 It also argues for a child-first, place-based recovery plan to enable our children to fulfil their potential.

 Contact Us